What does a small business consultant do?

 Finding consultants—I think—is the easy part.
 You can always search online directories such as elance.com or ask for recommendations from friends or service providers like your accountant or lawyer.

 Finding the right consultant is the hard part.
-This is why I cannot stress enough the importance of the “mutual consulting interview”.
-Whether you talk to your consultant in person or by phone, a live interaction will tell you more about that consultant than any website or review will.
+I cannot stress enough the importance of the “mutual consulting interview.”
+Whether you talk to your consultant in person or by phone, a live interaction will tell you more about that consultant than any website or review.
 Trust your gut.
-Is the person excited about your business, and about working with you?
+Is the person excited about your business and about working with you?
 Do you believe they can achieve what they say they can achieve in the timeframe they quoted?

-Now, having said all this, even with the best intentions there may be some consulting relationships that end up just not working out.
+Having said all this, even with the best intentions, some consulting relationships may end up just not working out.
 When that happens, it’s usually a mutual feeling.
 In other words, don’t feel bad for parting ways with a consultant if things aren’t working out—chances are, they know it’s for the best, too.

 Consulting agreements/contracts